jonl17/blai-vasinn/README.md

 ## Server-side API

-- Built using Node.js and Express
+- Built using Next.js API routes
 - Provides endpoints for submitting and managing documents
 - Stores submitted documents in a database or other persistence layer